The Best MVP Performances from a Non-QB in The Big Game

 He'd already produced a solid display but his remarkable charge straight through the heart of the Patriots line sealed victory for his side.
 Brett Favre threw two touchdowns for Green Bay that day but the MVP award went to Howard.

-Malcolm Smith – Seattle Seahawks vs Denver Broncos | 2014
+Malcolm Smith – Seattle vs Denver | 2014

 When a defensive-minded team totally stifles an ultra-offensive unit then it's only fair that a linebacker is named MVP.
-This happened in 2014 when Seattle demolished the Denver offence in a 43-8 victory at Super Bowl XLVIII.
+This happened in 2014 when Seattle demolished the Denver offence in a 43-8 victory at XLVIII.

 The Broncos were all about their passing game but Peyton Manning had a miserable day.
 He threw two interceptions – one to Malcolm Smith, who then ran 69 yards to cross into the end zone.
 Smith also recovered a fumble and nailed nine tackles.